Militia: Irish militia

-The Parliament of Ireland passed an act in 1715 raising regiments of militia in each county and county corporate.
+The Parliament of Ireland passed the Militia Act (Ireland) 1715 raising regiments of militia in each county and county corporate.
 Membership was restricted to Protestants between the ages of 16 and 60.
 In 1793, during the Napoleonic Wars, the Irish militia were reorganised to form thirty-seven county and city regiments.
 While officers of the reorganised force were Protestant, membership of the other ranks was now made available to members of all denominations.

 Scottish militia

 In the late 17th century, numerous individuals in the Kingdom of Scotland (then in a personal union with the Kingdom of England) called for the resurrection of a Scottish militia, with the understated aim of protecting the rights of Scots in Great Britain.
 After Scotland became part of the Kingdom of Great Britain, the Militia Act 1757 did not apply there.
 The traditional Scottish militia system continued, with only certain settlements in Scotland playing host to a militia regiment.
 This was viewed with resentment among some in Scotland, and the Militia Club was formed to promote the raising of a Scottish militia.
 The Militia Club, along with several other Scottish gentlemen's clubs became the crucible of the Scottish Enlightenment.
 The Militia Act 1797 empowered Scottish Lord Lieutenants to raise and command militia regiments in each of the "Counties, Stewartries, Cities, and Places" under their jurisdiction.